-The emergence of the Chiral Magnetic Effect (CME) and the related anomalous current is investigated using the real time Dirac-Heisenberg-Wigner formalism.
-This method is widely used for describing strong field physics and QED vacuum tunneling phenomena as well as pair-production in heavy-ion collisions.
-We extend earlier investigations of the CME in constant flux tube configuration by considering time dependent fields.
-In our model we can follow the formation of axial charge separation, formation of axial current and then the emergence of the anomalous electric current.
-Qualitative results are shown for special field configurations that help interpret the predictions of CME related effects in heavy-ion collisions in the RHIC Beam Energy Scan program.
+In this paper the emergence of the Chiral Magnetic Effect (CME) and the related anomalous current is investigated using the real time Dirac–Heisenberg–Wigner formalism.
+This method is widely used for describing strong field physics and QED vacuum tunneling phenomena as well as pair production in heavy-ion collisions.
+We extend earlier investigations of the CME in constant flux tube configuration by considering time dependent electric and magnetic fields.
+In this model we can follow the formation of axial charge separation, formation of axial current and then the emergence of the anomalous electric current.
+Qualitative results are shown for special field configurations that help to interpret the predictions of CME related effects in heavy-ion collisions at the RHIC Beam Energy Scan program.

 ASJC Scopus subject areas